kellyliyichen/eGFR_450k/README.md

 This page contains the main code and example dataset for the single-site and multi-site analysis in the manuscript.

-The full list of results (search-based) is availabe at:
+The full list of results (search-based) is available at:

+Please contact <yli@sbpdiscovery.org> if you have any questions.

 ### Requirement
 - [Python](https://www.python.org) (>=3.7)